CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/remove-text/remove-text-at-index-block.md

 ### Index

-The [Index][Index Property] to remove the text before.
-This is an exclusive index, which means the character at the specified index won't be included.
+The [Index][Index Property] to remove the text from.
+This is an inclusive index, which means the character at the specified index will be included.

 For information about what an index is, please see [Indexes][].